HEALING OUR BROKENNESS

 The very thought of the wedge between the two of you brings an ache to your heart and tears to your eyes.
 Yet you are at a loss to know how to fix the relationship.
 So, you pray that God will bring about healing and change.

-Embrace the Thorns in your life and Put Prayer into action.
+Embrace the Thorns in your life: Put Prayer into action.

 Giving and receiving forgiveness is the first step to restoring relationships, but it can’t end there; otherwise, there will be continued offenses, frustration, hurt, and division.